Any place with a temple dedicated to the dancing God from the Bhagavad-Gita (that is um, Shiva) is okay by us.

 The Empire once stretch from one coast of India to the other and was enormously wealthy.
 Persian and European explorers often wrote home about the markets, saying they overflowed with jewels and gold.
 When Muslims invaded in 1565, the site was pillaged for six months and then abandoned.

-*We may earn a commission from links on this website
+*We may earn a commission from links

 Historic Sites in Hampi